UltraEngine/Documentation/editor.md

 # Editor

+The first time you run the Ultra Engine editor, the [project wizard](projectqizard.md) will prompt you to create a new project.

-Upon launching the Ultra Engine editor, you'll be greeted with the interface shown below:
+Upon launching a project in the Ultra Engine editor, you'll be greeted with the interface shown below:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/defaultview.png?raw=true)